UO-OACISS/apex/doc/webdocs/docs/spec.md

 the `apex_` prefix with the `apex::` namespace.
 Because both APIs return handles to internal APEX objects, the type definitions of these objects use the C naming convention.

+### Terminology

+Unfortunately, many terms in Computer Science are overloaded.
+The following definitions are in use in this document:

+**Thread**: an operating system (OS) thread of execution.
+For example, Posix threads (pthreads).

+**Task**: a scheduled unit of work, such as an OpenMP task or an HPX thread.
+APEX timers are typically used to measure tasks.

 ### C example